Brynne Stevens

 I am most knowledgeable about insects and plants.
 If you are someone who pursued a higher degree in entomology after a broader BS, I want to talk to you!!

 Big endemic chaser.
-Always wishing that I got into this earlier, as I have travelled a lot in my life.
+Always wishing that I got into this earlier, as I have traveled a lot.
 Most bad photos taken with phone, marginally better ones taken with an Olympus E-300 or Olympus OM-10.

 my eBird profile